amitguptagwl/Java-Rule-Book/Question_52-76.md

 **Q52.
 If B extends A and you create object of B where default constructor of A throws some exception then whether object of B would be created?**
-<br />Ans.
+**Ans**.
 As per Inheritance rule, child class needs to call `super()` on first line of it's constructor.
-But as per Exception rule, it needs to be handled or throwwn.
+But as per Exception rule, it needs to be handled or thrown.
 So child class constructor will have to throw it again.
 [See](http://stackoverflow.com/a/28678358/453767).
 If there is not runtime exception then the object will be created.

 **Q53.
 If C extends B extends A and you create C object by its parameterized constructor then whether constructor of A and B would be called?**
-<br />Ans.
+**Ans**.
 As per Inheritance rule, yes.

 **Q54.
 Is this scenario is possible?
 B extends A where A and B both have a parameterized constructor.**
-<br />Ans.
+**Ans**.
 As per Inheritance rule, child class need to call super class constructor otherwise compiler adds empty super() call.
 Since parent class have parameterized constructor, this call will fails.
 However if child can call parent parameterized constructor to make it successful.

 **Q55.
 Whether super.super or this.this is allowed?**
-<br />Ans. this.this is senseless. this.super is not allowed. super.super is not allowed because son inherits properties of father only while the father inherits properties of his father.
+**Ans**. this.this is senseless. this.super is not allowed. super.super is not allowed because son inherits properties of father only while the father inherits properties of his father.
 So if C extends B extends A then B can access all visible members of A. Thus C can access members of A through super only.
 It doesn’t require super.super.

 **Q56.
 Can I have a final member field in a class which is not initialized anywhere in the class?**
-<br />Ans.
+**Ans**.
 As per Final rules, No. It gives compilation error.

 **Q57.
 A method() accepts String str as parameter then what will str.equals(null) output if I call method(null)?**
-<br />Ans.
+**Ans**.
 When you set str=null, it free the object it is referring to.
 So calling any method on this will cause NullPointerException.

 **Q58.
 If**
 ```